List of Athletics minor league affiliates

-The Oakland Athletics farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Four teams are independently owned, while the Athletics own one complex-based rookie level team in the Arizona Complex League and one in the Dominican Summer League.
+The Athletics farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
+Four teams are independently owned, while two—the Arizona Complex League Athletics and Dominican Summer League Athletics—are owned by the major league club.

 The Athletics have been affiliated with the Double-A Midland RockHounds of the Texas League since 1999, making it the longest-running active affiliation in the organization among teams not owned by the Athletics.
+The longest affiliation in team history was the 30-year relationship with the Class A-Advanced California League's Modesto A's from 1975 to 2004.
 Their newest affiliate is the Lansing Lugnuts of the Midwest League, which became the Athletics' High-A club in 2021.
-The longest affiliation in team history was the 30-year relationship with the Class A-Advanced California League's Modesto A's from 1975 to 2004.

-Geographically, Oakland's closest domestic affiliate is the Single-A Stockton Ports of the California League, which are approximately 45 mi away.
-Their furthest domestic affiliate is the Lansing Lugnuts of the Midwest League, which are approximately 1943 mi away.
+Geographically, the Athletics' closest domestic affiliate is the Single-A Stockton Ports of the California League, which are approximately 45 mi away.
+Their furthest domestic affiliate is the Lansing Lugnuts, which are approximately 1943 mi away.

+Current affiliates

+The Athletics farm system consists of six minor league affiliates.